ianb/intra-game/README.md

+# About

+This is a game written from September 27-29, 2024, for the [Text Adventure Hack](https://textadventurehack.com/).

 # Installation instructions

 This is a [Next.js](https://nextjs.org).
 It can be deployed on Vercel, run locally... or probably run elsewhere without too much trouble.